-During the first two weeks of the Fall or Winter term, you will have the opportunity to change the courses for which you have registered.
+During the first two weeks of the Fall or Winter term, also referred to as the add/drop period, you will have the opportunity to change the courses for which you have registered.
 You may drop and add courses as you wish, subject to any restrictions indicated in the eCalendar.

 The Add/Drop (course change) deadline for each semester can be found here, so you will have lots of time to register for the courses you want to take!
 Keep in mind that all students modify their course selection up until the Add/Drop deadline, so there's a good chance that spots will open up in courses that you want to take!